 English hawthorn, haw, May, Mayblossom, Maybush, Mayflower, whitethorn

-The hawthorn is a woody shrub or small tree.
-It has thorns and brightly colored fruit.
+The hawthorn is a woody shrub or small tree in the rose family.
+It has thorns and

 Hawthorn contains flavonoids.
 These may interact with key enzymes to enhance the heart

 heart muscles.
-Hawthorn is said to help treat angina pectoris and ischemia.
-It may
+Hawthorn may help treat angina pectoris and ischemia.
+It may also treat

 Hawthorn became a popular herbal remedy in Europe and North America toward the end